What Is a Business Bottleneck (And How to Find Yours in 15 Minutes)

 One will be true.
 That’s your constraint.

-If multiple conditions are true, the one causing the lowest throughput is your bottleneck.
-Usually, the first one that hits the threshold.
+If multiple conditions are true, treat the one that most limits total output as your bottleneck.
+Usually, that’s the first one that hits the threshold.

-For delivery bottleneck: Missed inquiries × Average client value × 12 months = Annual opportunity cost
+Formula: Missed inquiries × Average client value × 12 months = Annual opportunity cost.

-For sales bottleneck: Inquiries × (Target close rate - Current rate) × Client value × 12 = Annual opportunity cost
+Formula: Inquiries × (Target close rate − Current rate) × Client value × 12 = Annual opportunity cost.

 Answer these to confirm your diagnosis: